 9. Centaurus Andromeda A5 Gaming PC

 In fact, this is a gaming PC that excels in practically every important way.
-Centaurus has packed in a full terabyte solid state drive, and that ensures this PC can be booted up for gaming in less than 10 seconds.
+Centaurus has packed in a full terabyte solid-state drive, and that ensures that this PC can be booted up for gaming in less than 10 seconds.
 And in terms of general design, the case itself offers a sharp slice of RGB without featuring the swaggering and sometimes overwhelming sensibilities that many other PCs for gaming aim for.

 10. Periphio Overclocked Edition Gaming Tower PC